awsdocs/ec2-image-builder-user-guide/doc_source/toe-action-modules.md

 # Action modules supported by AWSTOE component manager<a name="toe-action-modules"></a>

-This section contains each action module that is supported by the AWSTOE component management application used by EC2 Image Builder to configure the instance that builds your image\.
-Also included are the corresponding functionality details and input/output values of each action module\.
+Image building services, such as EC2 Image Builder, use AWSTOE action modules to help configure the EC2 instances that are used for building and testing customized machine images\.
+This section describes the features of commonly used AWSTOE action modules, and how to configure them, including examples\.

 AWSTOE components are authored with plaintext YAML documents\.
 For more information about document syntax, see [Use component documents in AWSTOE](toe-use-documents.md)\.

 **Note**
-All action modules are run by using the same account as the Systems Manager agent, which is `root` on Linux and `NT Authority\SYSTEM` on Windows\.
+All action modules use the same account as the Systems Manager agent when they run, which is `root` on Linux, and `NT Authority\SYSTEM` on Windows\.

 **Topics**
 + [General execution modules](#action-modules-general-execution)